Quantum speed limit and stability of coherent states in quantum gravity

 \textit{Conclusions.}---In recent years, the conceptual side of LQG has developed a lot.
 However, most if not virtually all practical questions in the field require to perform computations of drastically huge complexity.
-In fact, it is predicted that LQG will soon start to enter the realm of quantum simulations \cite{Feynman, Lloyd}.
-Several platforms, for example those utilizing linear optics \cite{optical}, adiabatic (quantum) computation \cite{adiabatic}, Nuclear Magnetic Resonance techniques \cite{NMR} or superconducting qubits \cite{superconducting} are considered.
-Before the era of quantum simulations in LQG, preparatory work aiming at making complex objects in LQG computable (by both classical and quantum machines) shall be in focus.
-As a part of efforts directed towards this objective, we have recently established an algorithm \cite{LR:20} offering a severe simplification of the computations with the coherent states in LQG.
+As a part of efforts directed towards this objective of making complex objects in LQG computable, we have recently established an algorithm \cite{LR:20} offering a severe simplification of the computations with the coherent states in LQG.
 In this letter we employ these complex techniques to explore new physics within LQG.
 In particular, our methodology, for the first time, allows to probe the evolution of the coherent states.
 To this end, we brought quantum speed limit, usually discussed within standard quantum theory, and after slight adjustments applied it to the evolution of the coherent states.
 However, the inequality offered by the quantum speed limit is informative only if one is able to compute or measure the variance of the generator of the evolution.
 Since we show that with the techniques developed, it is now possible to access such a complex quantity, a thorough discussion of the physics underlying the evolution of the coherent states is possible.
 The physical problem at hand, which is the main theme of this letter is the following.
 We know that a coherent state will evolve to a state which is not exactly coherent.
 On the other hand, classical evolution on the phase space, by construction, would mean that in the quantum description we stay in the family of coherent states, just their parameters evolve appropriately.
 Then, what is the deviation between such quantum and classical evolution?
 With this letter we provide a first attempt towards answering such a question, which from a computational perspective is extremely difficult.
 Interestingly our finding is that the deviation between both states, at least for short times, is infinitesimal.
 This conclusion, \textit{a priori} is neither obvious nor even expected, due to the fact that the overlap between the coherent states decays exponentially.
 With more computational effort it will be interesting to extend these considerations to the various quantum regularizations of the Lorentzian part.